ylz15/Controls_Technical_Interview_Jingfen_Wang/Debugging_Challenge/README.md

 If you're reading this then we want to know more about how you well you can interpret others' code, check for issues, and make the code better overall.

-There are two challenges for you to solve.
+There are two possible challenges for you to solve.
 The TrafficControl challenge and the Elevator challenge.
-It does not matter which order you solve them in, but do use your time wisely so you can get to both.
 Look at the readme files in the applicable folder for more detailed instructions on what to do for each challenge.